• The McClelland Lab

 Radiation Oncology Clinician-Researcher

 Dr. Gardner received his BS in Radiologic Science from the University of Alabama at Birmingham, his MBA from the University of Phoenix, and his MD from the Wright State University Boonshoft School of Medicine.
 Dr. Gardner is a resident (graduating class of 2026) in the Department of Radiation Oncology and Molecular Radiation Sciences at The Johns Hopkins Hospital.
 He joined the McClelland Lab in 2021 and has used his expertise to elucidate racial disparities in prostate cancer radiation therapy access in the United States, and to investigate nationwide barriers facing physician workforce diversity.
-He has recently conducted ASCO-award winning work on the disaggregation of gender and racial disparities in oncologic publications, and is leading the community outreach program to optimize equitable enrollment on the ongoing Spine Patient Optimal Radiosurgery Treatment for Symptomatic Metastatic Neoplasms (SPORTSMEN) multicenter Phase II clinical trial.
+He has recently conducted ASCO award-winning work on the disaggregation of gender and racial disparities in oncologic publications, and is leading the community outreach program to optimize equitable enrollment on the ongoing Spine Patient Optimal Radiosurgery Treatment for Symptomatic Metastatic Neoplasms (SPORTSMEN) multicenter Phase II clinical trial.

 broken image